HL7/fhir-mmm-ig/input/pagecontent/index.md

 *	Potential adverse maternal obstetric history impacts on child outcomes
 *	Access to relevant sensitive health information
 *	Retrospective population-based analysis of inherited disorders
+*	The impacts of [work habits, work environment, and work-associated health insurance](http://hl7.org/fhir/us/odh/) impacts to pregnancy and maternal health

 This guide fundamentally relies on creating structural relationships between:
 *	Maternal and child records to effectively diagnose and treat otherwise fatal child outcomes
-*	Maternal and birth records and/or maternal and child death records
+*	Maternal and child birth records and/or maternal and child death records
 *	Maternal and child records in multiple disparate systems

 ### Audience